joba-1/Joba_Solplanet/README.md

 # Joba_Solplanet

-This project is designed for the ESP32 microcontroller and utilizes a Modbus library for RS485 communication and PubSub library to publish results on an mqtt broker.
+This project was designed for the ESP32 microcontroller to utilizes a Modbus library for RS485 communication and PubSub library to publish results on an mqtt broker.
-It implements communication with AISWEI Inverters (aka Solplanet) as described in api reference document 2.1.1.
+It now implements communication with AISWEI Inverters (aka Solplanet) via ModbusTCP as described in api reference document 2.1.1.

 ## Project Structure

-- **platformio.ini**: Configuration file for PlatformIO, specifying environment settings and libraries.
+- **platformio.ini**: Configuration file for PlatformIO, specifying target settings, defines and libraries.
+- **CMakeLists.txt**: Configuration file for CMake on Linux, specifying defines and libraries.
 - **src/**: Contains the source code files.
   - **main.cpp**: The main entry point of the application, initializing the ESP32 and handling Modbus communication.
   - **modbus_registers.h**: datatypes and prototypes for the Solplanet inverter modbus interface.
   - **modbus_registers.cpp**: implements the Solplanet inverter modbus interface functions.

-## Setup Instructions
+## PlatformIO Setup Instructions (not relevant, use linux cmake)

 1. **Install PlatformIO**: Ensure you have PlatformIO installed in your development environment (I use the VS Code extension).
 2. **Clone the Repository**: Clone this project to your local machine.